payable/ipg-sdk/README.md

 <b>3.3.</b> Listening to Payable Payment Gateway

-Once you connect to Payable Payment Gateway, You can listen to sdk in `payable.onCompleted` and `payable.onDismissed`.
+Once you connect to Payable Payment Gateway, You can listen to sdk with `payable.onCompleted` and `payable.onDismissed`.
 As soon as the payment is processed, You can get the payment process status.

 ```javascript
    payable.onCompleted = function onCompleted(data) {